-- Changes in the rate of exchange between client currency (DKK in this example) and the cash holding currency (EUR in this example)
+- Changes in the rate of exchange between your chosen currency (DKK in this example) and the cash holding currency (EUR in this example)

 - Adjustments associated with currency movements